jf-godbout/jf-godbout.github.io/_pages/about.md

   - /about.html
 ---

 I am a professor at the [Université de Montréal](https://umontreal.ca) in the [Department of Political Science](https://pol.umontreal.ca/english/home/).
-I am also an invited researcher at [Mila](https://mila.quebec/en/) - Quebec AI Institute, and a Researcher at [IVADO](https://ivado.ca/en/) - The Research, Training and Knowledge Mobilization Consortium in Artificial Intelligence).
+I am also an invited researcher at [Mila](https://mila.quebec/en/) - Quebec AI Institute, and a researcher at [IVADO](https://ivado.ca/en/) - The Research, Training and Knowledge Mobilization Consortium in Artificial Intelligence).
 My research is primarily focused on data science, AI, and machine learning.
 I also have an interest in legislative institutions and comparative political development.
 I am currently Director of the [Big data analysis undergraduate program](https://admission.umontreal.ca/programmes/microprogramme-de-1er-cycle-en-analyse-des-megadonnees-en-sciences-humaines-et-sociales/) at the Université de Montréal.

 Political Polarization, Disinformation, and Text as Data
 ======